Blog

 Key points:

-• Efficiency & Cost: Modern management platforms don't just keep the lights on; they actively optimize resource usage and developer workflows to reduce TCO.
+• Efficiency & Cost: Modern management platforms don't just keep the lights on; they actively optimize resource usage and developer workflows to drastically reduce Total Cost of Ownership (TCO).

 In 2026, the market has matured.
-We are seeing a distinct split between Kubernetes Management Platforms (focused on efficiency and delivery) and Infrastructure Operations Platforms (focused on governing fleets).
+We are seeing a distinct split between Kubernetes Management Platforms (focused on efficiency, cost control, and application delivery) and Infrastructure Operations Platforms (focused strictly on governing underlying hardware fleets).

 • Fragmentation: Managing disparate clusters (EKS, AKS, OpenShift, Bare Metal) with different versions and configurations.